miketillman95/ecommerce/ecommerce/README.md

 # or
 yarn dev
 Sanity commands:
-sanity docs - to open the documentation in a browser sanity manage - to open the project settings in a browser sanity help - to explore the CLI manual
-Sanity start - opens sanity desk
+npx @sanity/cli docs - to open the documentation in a browser npx @sanity/cli manage - to open the project settings in a browser npx @sanity/cli help - to explore the CLI manual npx @sanity/cli start - opens sanity desk

 ```
-  footerBanner: {discount, largeText1, largeText2, saleTime, smallText, midText, desc, product, buttonText, image